davegotz/Dash/README.md

 Easy to use scripts are provided by Dash for many platforms: https://kapeli.com/docsets

 You'll need a Javadoc (or similar for other languages) folder to get started.
 Is the only documentation you have online?
 Then you can scrape it to a local folder before buildling the docset.
 Here are the instructions I followed to use wget to scrape Apache Spark's javadoc: http://stackoverflow.com/questions/6597562/rip-javadocs-from-a-doc-site-to-a-local-zip-file

-Want to create your own from online Javadoc files?
-You can scape Javadocs from the web as shown on this page:

-Then you can